Central Planning Board

-The Central Planning Board (German: Zentrale Planung) was a high level governmental production planning agency set up in Nazi Germany that was active between 1942 and 1945.
-Its central aim was to make more efficient use of raw materials and manpower in directing the German war economy.
+The Central Planning Board (German: Zentrale Planung) was a high level governmental production planning agency set up in Nazi Germany, which was active between 1942 and 1945.
+Its main aim was to make more efficient use of raw materials and manpower in directing the German war economy.

 Establishment

 The Board was formally established on 22 April 1942 by a decree of Reichsmarschall Hermann Göring in his capacity as Representative (Beauftragter) of the Four Year Plan.
 The Board initially was composed of: (1) Albert Speer, the Reich Minister of Armaments and Munitions, as well as the General Plenipotentiary for Armament Tasks in the Four Year Plan, (2) Generalfeldmarschall Erhard Milch, the State Secretary in the Reich Ministry of Aviation, and (3) Paul Körner, the State Secretary for the Four Year Plan and a close associate of Göring.
 In September 1943, (4) Walther Funk, the Reich Minister of Economics, as well as the General Plenipotentiary for the Economy, was added as a fourth member.

 According to Speer, he and Milch jointly brought the idea for a central planning agency within the Four Year Plan to Göring on 2 April 1942 and Goring approved it, with the caveat that his close associate Körner be included.
 About its creation, Speer stated:

 This “Central Planning” soon became the most important institution in our war economy.
 Actually, it was incomprehensible that a top board of this sort to direct the various programs and priorities had not been established long ago.